Virtual localization revisited: Fixed loci of group actions on algebraic stacks

-\ssec{Edidin--Rydh fixed vs. reparametrized homotopy fixed}
+\subsection{Edidin--Rydh fixed vs. reparametrized homotopy fixed}

-\begin{defn} Let $G=T$ be a split torus of rank $r$ over $S$ acting on a $1$-Artin stack $X$ over $S$ with finite stabilizers.
+\begin{defn} Let $G=T$ be a split torus of rank $r$ over $S$ acting on a quasi-DM stack $X$ over $S$.
 We define $X^{sT}$ as the stack over $X$ whose $A$-valued points, for an $X$-scheme $x : A \to X$, are closed subgroups of $\uAut_{[X/T]}(x)$ which are affine and smooth over $A$ with connected fibres of dimension $r$. \end{defn}

 \begin{rem} The definition of $X^{sT}$ is a variant of the construction in \cite[Prop.~C.5]{EdidinRydh} of, for a $1$-Artin stack $\sX$, a stack $\sX^\max \to \sX$ that can be thought of as the locus of points with maximal-dimensional stabilizer.
 Whenever $X^{sT} \ne \initial$, then we have